TuanAnh0108/Internal-Assessment/CriteriaA.md

  Client XXX Sensei is a high school teacher at an International School in Japan.
 Seeing as she has to spend much time to create quizzes and marking for her students.
 Also, she sometimes makes mistakes in marking the students' work, leading to the wrong grade, and when it comes to the important test, it might be a big problem.
-Moreover, as each student has different vocabulary levels in the class, it takes her lots of time to create quizzes for individual students.
-Lastly, for some online classes it is hard for her to see and check students' handwriting as the students only type or choose the correct answers for the online exercises.
+Moreover, as each student has different vocabulary levels in the class, it takes her lots of time to create quizzes for individual students.Lastly, for some online classes it is hard for her to see and check students' handwriting as the students only type or choose the correct answers for the online exercises.
 These conveniences make her feel uncomfortable and wastes her time.
 During the Japanese class time, she had talked to me about her problems with Japanese quizzes.
 She described what she wanted: to have a program that can automatically generate a Japanese vocabulary quiz by topic.
 It can also create a vocab list and flashcard based on the student's answers on the quizzes and automatically marks the students' answers.

   ### Proposed solution